 What are the reasons to consider trading options?

-For experienced investors, there are a lot of reasons to trade options.
+For experienced investors, there may be many reasons to trade options.
 One reason can be to hedge an existing investment.
-Another possible reason is to get additional leverage; you can make (or lose) more money with a smaller investment using options.
+Another possible reason is to get additional leverage.
+With leverage in options trading, you may make (or lose) more money with a smaller investment.

 What are the reasons to not trade options?

-Options trading does carry some risk for investors, which can be one reason not to trade options.
+Options trading does carry some risk for investors, which can be one reason not to participate in the options market.
 Options are also typically more volatile than their underlying stock, and some options strategies run the risk of losing your entire investment or even putting you in a position where you owe more than you have available.
 If you are just starting your investment journey, it might be a better idea to get practice by making less risky investments to gain experience.

 Can you lose money from options trading?